A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Exponential decay and a refined system

 \subsection{Notational conventions}

-We will not make use the self-similarity of $\gt$ in the computations below, so for the rest of this section, $\gt = \gt(\tau)$ will simply represent a smooth solution to \eqref{eq:brf} on $\Cc_{r_0}\times (0, 1]$ satisfying \eqref{eq:hstdecay}.
+We will not make use the self-similarity of $\gt$ in the computations below, so for the rest of this section, $\gt = \gt(\tau)$ will simply represent a smooth solution to the backward Ricci flow \eqref{eq:brf} satisfying \eqref{eq:hstdecay} on $\Cc_{r_0}\times (0, 1]$.
 We will continue to use $g = g(\tau)$ to represent the normalized shrinking cylindrical solution on $\Cc\times (0, 1]$.

-Let $\Hc$ and $\Kc$ denote the subbundles of $T\Cc$ with fibers $\Hc_{(\theta, z)} = T_{(\theta, z)}(S^k\times \{z\})$ and $\Kc_{(\theta, z)} = T_{(\theta, z)}(\{\theta\}\times \RR^{n-k})$, and let $\Ps: T\Cc\to \Hc$ and $\Pb:T\Cc\to \Kc$ denote the corresponding $g$-orthogonal projections onto these subbundles.
-The projections $\Ps$ and $\Pb$ are smooth, globally defined, families of $(1, 1)$-tensor fields on $\Cc\times(0, 1]$ satisfying
+Let $\Hc$ and $\Kc$ denote the subbundles of $T\Cc$ with fibers $\Hc_{(\theta, z)} = T_{(\theta, z)}(\Ss^k\times \{z\})$ and $\Kc_{(\theta, z)} = T_{(\theta, z)}(\{\theta\}\times \RR^{n-k})$, and let $\Ps: T\Cc\to \Hc$ and $\Pb:T\Cc\to \Kc$ denote the corresponding $g$-orthogonal projections onto these subbundles.
+The projections $\Ps$ and $\Pb$ are smooth, globally defined families of $(1, 1)$-tensor fields on $\Cc\times(0, 1]$ satisfying

 and

 Using $\Ps$ and $\Pb$, we can track the components of any tensor relative to the splitting $T\Cc = \Hc \oplus \Kc$.
 We will use a notational system of underlined and barred indices to distinguish these components.
 Underlined indices will denote components acting on directions tangent to the spherical factor and barred indices will denote components acting on directions tangent to the Euclidean factor.
 Thus, for example, we will write